 UC graduates are professional: Communicate effectively; work collaboratively as part of a team, negotiate, and resolve conflict.
 UC graduates are global citizens: Adopt an informed and balanced approach across professional and international boundaries; communicate effectively in diverse cultural and social settings; make creative use of technology in their learning and professional lives.
 UC graduates are lifelong learners: Reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development; be self-aware; evaluate and adopt new technology.
 UC graduates are able to demonstrate Aboriginal and Torres Strait Islander ways of knowing, being and doing: Use local Indigenous histories and traditional ecological knowledge to develop and augment understanding of their discipline; communicate and engage with Indigenous Australians in ethical and culturally respectful ways; apply their knowledge to working with Indigenous Australians in socially just ways.
-4. Understand how teaching and learning are undertaken within Australian school settings and demonstrate awareness of the personal attributes required to facilitate development and learning.
+2. Demonstrate an appreciation of the relationship between key learning areas, general capabilities and how these in turn relate to the social contexts of life.
 Learning Support Stream: